In the context of transmembrane transport, which statement best d... | Study Prep in Pearson+

-In the context of transmembrane transport, which statement best distinguishes passive transport from active transport?
+In the context of transmembrane transport, which statement best describes how passive transport differs from active transport?

 A